eagle20111/hello-hugo/content/posts/tech/2022-06-12_Social_NCE.md

 Modeling the negative samples through self-supervision:
 - <font color=red>a social contrastive loss</font>: regularizes the extracted motion representation by discerning the ground-truth positive events from synthetic negative ones;
 - <font color=red>Construct negative samples</font> based on prior knowledge of rare but dangerous circumstances.
-  > a social sampling strategy (informed): construct the positive enven from the ground-truth location of the primary agent and the negative events from the regions of other neighbors. given that one location cannot be occupied by multiple agents at the same time.
+  > a social sampling strategy (informed): construct the positive event from the ground-truth location of the primary agent and the negative events from the regions of other neighbors. given that one location cannot be occupied by multiple agents at the same time.

 ## Method: <font color=red>*Contrastive Learning + Social NCE*</font>